mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   receipt is reported at SHA prefix `060995`.
 That receipt satisfies authority ordering only.
 It is not formation admission, candidate consumption, formal proof or release evidence.
-- The exact hash of this post-S4 authority reconciliation is recorded in its boundary receipt rather than self-embedded.
-After that bank, the untracked `data` symlink is the only expected status entry and remains untouched.
+- The post-S4 authority reconciliation is banked at `6f893be`.
+After each source or authority bank, the untracked `data` symlink is the only expected status entry and remains untouched.
 - Corrected focused gates: 8/8 prototype tests and strict TypeScript green.
-- Fresh current package gates: 14/14 files and 134/134 tests passed;
+- Fresh S5 package gates: 14/14 files and 134/134 tests passed; strict
-  production build and all package proof scripts passed. `proof:perf` remains a package regression/dispatch guard and carries no formal ≥10× admission credit.
+  TypeScript, production build and non-performance proof scripts passed.
+The unchanged production JSON `proof:perf` point guard is presently noisy RED at +23.6% to +24.4% against 15%; it carries no S5 advancement or formal ≥10× admission credit.
 - Corrected five-process 96-name matched-boundary sequence:
   CI-low 9.033×, median 9.655×, high 9.986×.
 - Corrected five-process immutable-result sequence: